|

 Here is a graphical overview of the project:

-src/engine/) provides all necessary stuff to agglomerate logic and data to create any kind project.
+Engine² is STRONGLY built around an ECS architectural design pattern.
+The engine core (src/engine/) provides all necessary stuff to agglomerate logic and data to create any kind project.
 The Core class is the entry point of the framework, it allows to manipulate entities and systems through schedulers.
-All features (graphics, physics, sound, etc.) are implemented as
+All features (graphics, physics, sound, etc.) are implemented as plugins that you register into the engine core.

 Here is a list of available plugins: